Customer Quotes

 Some service providers will provide financial guarantees for legal fees and fines if the government comes after a merchant and they used the service.
 Remember a merchant only has to check a consumer once, so make sure to add logic that checks to see if a new consumer has already been checked before.

-- Determine which field holds the age, or date of birth field
+1. Determine which field holds the age or date of birth of field

-If their age verification service provides a descriptive result then check to see which result was returned and make sure it meets the regulatory requirements, for instance, over 18 or over 21.
+If the age verification service provides a descriptive result then check to see which result was returned and make sure it meets the regulatory requirements, for instance, over 18 or over 21.